izenynn/ft_printf/README.md

 ## Info

-A simple implementation of C printf function to add it to libft and use it in future projects.
+A simple implementation of C printf function to implement it in libft and use it in future projects.

 ## Flags